-On first sight and consideration, one may say that new solutions driven by Artificial Intelligence perfectly align with the current regulation regarding software as a stand-alone medical device.
-Whilst both the FDA and the European Commission consider the existence of ‘software as a stand-alone medical device’ (or ‘SaMD’), in their regulatory frameworks, do these frameworks still hold when the technology and ability of AI evolves?
+At first sight and consideration, one may say that new solutions driven by artificial intelligence (AI) perfectly align with the current regulation regarding software as a stand-alone medical device.
+Whilst both the FDA and the European Commission consider the existence of Software as a Medical device (or SaMD), in their regulatory frameworks, do these frameworks still hold when the technology and ability of AI evolve?

 How different are AI algorithms from traditional diagnostic software?

-Computer-Aided Detection or Diagnosis (CAD) software already existed before these started to make use of Artificial Intelligence (‘AI’) based solutions.
+Computer-Aided Detection or Diagnosis (CAD) software already existed before these started to make use of AI-based solutions.
 Traditional CAD software devices are manually coded by engineers to detect lesions (as an example).
 Such rules are rigid and require manual adjustment and tweaking to obtain optimal performance.
 AI-driven CAD software, on the contrary, is ‘self-learning’ which means that the algorithms are capable of adjusting themselves based on the input that is fed into the algorithm.
 One should note that this ‘self-learning’ applies to the development of the algorithm prior to releasing it for use in clinical practice.
-Today an algorithm doesn’t continue learning once it is released.
+Today, an algorithm does not continue learning once it is released.

 The self-learning capacity of AI algorithms allows them to be developed on large datasets and achieve a higher level of performance compared to traditional software devices.

-Veye Chest, our deep learning solution for pulmonary nodules
+Veye Lung Nodules, our deep learning solution for pulmonary nodules

-Our solution, Veye Chest, automates detection and characterisation of pulmonary nodules to support radiologists in their review of chest CT-scans.
-Veye Chest is intended for use as a second or concurrent reader tool.
+Our solution, Veye Lung Nodules, automates the detection and characterisation of pulmonary nodules to support radiologists in their review of chest CT scans.
+Veye Lung Nodules is intended for use as a second or concurrent reader tool.
 But what does this actually mean?

-- Second reader tool – The radiologist reads the full chest CT-scan, documents its findings and then reads the results provided by Veye Chest to determine if anything was missed when he read the chest CT-scan;
+- Second reader tool – The radiologist reads the full chest CT scan, documents its findings and then reads the results provided by Veye Lung Nodules to determine if anything was missed when he read the chest CT scan;

-- Concurrent reader tool – The radiologist reads the full chest CT-scan while the results of Veye Chest are visible in the chest CT-scan.
-This allows the radiologist to immediately note the Veye Chest results within his radiology report.
+- Concurrent reader tool – The radiologist reads the full chest CT scan while the results of Veye Lung Nodules are visible in the scan.
+This allows the radiologist to immediately note the Veye Lung Nodules results within his radiology report.

 To qualify a reader tool, the European Medical Device Directives (soon to be replaced by the Medical Device Regulation) set out the relevant requirements.
-Such requirements and how these have been applied to Veye Chest are explained in the following sections.
+Such requirements and how these have been applied to Veye Lung Nodules are explained in the following sections.

-At the start of developing Veye Chest we determined, in cooperation with our Notified Body (1), the applicable classification of Veye Chest (class IIa).
+At the start of developing Veye Lung Nodules, we determined, in cooperation with our Notified Body (bodies in the European Union accredited for granting CE marks to medical devices), the applicable classification of the medical device (class IIa).
 Classification will determine the regulatory route to follow and the level of oversight provided by the Notified Body.
-In Europe, medical device classification is divided up between Class I, Class IIa/b, or Class III.
+In Europe, medical device classification is divided up between class I, class IIa/b, or class III.
 In parallel to actual development (coding), we prepared the full suite of technical documentation required and set up our company-wide quality management system.

-During development the algorithm requires training.
-For training, Aidence used large training datasets (e.g. over 45,000 images).
-Part of the training dataset is enhanced with new labeling done by a team of Dutch radiologists.
+During development, the algorithm requires training.
+For training, Aidence used large training datasets (over 45,000 images).
+Part of the training dataset is enhanced with new labelling done by a team of Dutch radiologists.

-To complete the CE submission we conducted an in-depth risk analysis.
-In our risk analysis process, we engage with external, independent radiologists and medical physicists to help Aidence identify and evaluate risks and evaluate the usability of Veye Chest.
-The role of radiologists and medical physicists is crucial for us to understand whether or not the use of Veye Chest would introduce unacceptable risks to a patient.
+To complete the CE submission, we conducted an in-depth risk analysis.
+In our risk analysis process, we engaged with external, independent radiologists and medical physicists to help Aidence identify and evaluate risks and evaluate the usability of Veye Lung Nodules.
+The role of radiologists and medical physicists is crucial for us to understand whether or not the use of Veye Lung Nodules would introduce unacceptable risks to a patient.
 The outcomes of the risk analysis have been documented and submitted to the Notified Body as part of the CE submission.

-Once development was completed and CE marking received, Veye Chest was released onto the market with a set performance level.
-Since its release, we continue to improve the device (both from a technical and performance perspective).
+Once development was completed and CE marking received, Veye Lung Nodules was released onto the market with a set performance level.
+Since its release, we have continued to improve the device (both from a technical and performance perspective).
 Changes to the product, such as performance improvements, require re-verification and validation.
 In some instances, re-evaluation or certification with the Notified Body is also required.
 The current regulatory framework doesn’t support continuous learning in clinical practice as a result of this.

 At the moment, we are also preparing ourselves for the US market, which brings additional validation and control requirements.
-We will update on that experience at a later stage.
+We will write about that experience at a later stage.

 As people develop, so do AI solutions